gillarkod/python-gerrit/README.md

 Are you interested in helping out with the development of python-gerrit?

 ## Coding standards
 We try to follow PEP8 standards to the best of our ability.
+All python files should pass pylint, check with

+`pylint gerrit tests *.py`

 ## Testing
 You should be standing in the root directory of the git repository.